 In the video below, ENV Director Corina Tarnita, professor of ecology and evolutionary biology, offers students to the program with an overview of the programs, courses, summer internships and undergraduate research funding available to Princeton undergraduates students in all class years and disciplines.

 ENV courses explore emerging environmental themes and research in the sciences, engineering, social sciences and humanities.
-Taught by world-class faculty and researchers, our classes include topics in climate science, environmental policy, land use and agriculture, environmental history, environmental communications, earth systems science, environmental justice, literature and the arts.
+Taught by world-class faculty and researchers, our classes include topics in climate science, environmental policy, land-use and agriculture, environmental history, environmental communications, earth systems science, environmental justice, literature and the arts.
 Undergraduates may enroll in ENV courses starting in their first year.
-Current environmental studies courses are listed on PEI’s website and new courses are announced each semester.
+Current environmental studies courses are listed on the HMEI website and new courses are announced each semester.

-Students concentrating in any academic discipline may pursue a Certificate in Environmental Studies.
-Participating students may elect one of two possible tracks: pick up the Generalist Track for students looking for a broad-based introduction to environmental topics or the Environmental Sciences and Engineering Track for students wishing to delve more deeply into the science and technical dimensions of environmental topics.
-To be eligible for the certificate, irrespective of track, students are required to complete five courses, investigate an environmental topic as part of their senior thesis, and participate in a senior curriculum.
-Students who complete the requirements receive a Certificate in Environmental Studies at graduation.
+Students concentrating in any academic discipline may pursue a Minor in Environmental Studies.
+The minor is designed for students seeking a broad-based introduction to environmental topics.
+To be eligible for the minor, students are required to complete two foundational courses and three elective courses, and investigate an environmental topic as part of their senior thesis or independent investigative work (with prior approval).
+Students who complete the requirements receive a Minor in Environmental Studies at graduation.